wytan01/meals-app/README.md

 - [ ] Favorites Screen
 * Users can view a list of recipes they have favorited
 - [ ] Completed Screen
-* Users can mark recipes as completed
+* Users can view a list of recipes they have completed

 ### 3. Navigation